 FC Online Teaching Certification Process

-Fullerton College has five different options for faculty to receive online teaching certification.
-All options have been approved by the Distance Education Advisory Committee.
+Four different options exist for faculty to receive online teaching certification, all of which have been approved by the Distance Education Advisory Committee.

 Option 1: Online Teaching Certificate Training Equivalency